Integrated Advisors Network LLC Sells 303 Shares of Alibaba Group Holding Limited (NYSE:BABA)

-Integrated Advisors Network LLC reduced its holdings in shares of Alibaba Group Holding Limited (NYSE:BABA – Free Report) by 6.3% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Integrated Advisors Network LLC decreased its holdings in Alibaba Group Holding Limited (NYSE:BABA – Free Report) by 6.3% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 4,473 shares of the specialty retailer’s stock after selling 303 shares during the period.
-Integrated Advisors Network LLC’s holdings in Alibaba Group were worth $457,000 at the end of the most recent reporting period.
+Integrated Advisors Network LLC’s holdings in Alibaba Group were worth $457,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also bought and sold shares of BABA.
-Bard Financial Services Inc. purchased a new stake in Alibaba Group in the first quarter worth $204,000.
-Hourglass Capital LLC lifted its stake in Alibaba Group by 45.1% in the first quarter.
-Hourglass Capital LLC now owns 4,825 shares of the specialty retailer’s stock worth $493,000 after acquiring an additional 1,500 shares during the period.
-MAI Capital Management lifted its stake in Alibaba Group by 13.8% in the fourth quarter.
-MAI Capital Management now owns 16,013 shares of the specialty retailer’s stock worth $1,411,000 after acquiring an additional 1,945 shares during the period.
-Brandywine Global Investment Management LLC lifted its stake in Alibaba Group by 15.6% in the fourth quarter.
-Brandywine Global Investment Management LLC now owns 134,675 shares of the specialty retailer’s stock worth $11,864,000 after acquiring an additional 18,133 shares during the period.
-Finally, Sycomore Asset Management lifted its position in Alibaba Group by 50.0% during the first quarter.
-Sycomore Asset Management now owns 2,700 shares of the specialty retailer’s stock valued at $233,000 after buying an additional 900 shares during the period.
-13.33% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+Ulland Investment Advisors LLC increased its stake in Alibaba Group by 54.1% in the fourth quarter.
+Ulland Investment Advisors LLC now owns 285 shares of the specialty retailer’s stock worth $25,000 after purchasing an additional 100 shares during the period.
+U.S. Capital Wealth Advisors LLC bought a new stake in shares of Alibaba Group in the fourth quarter valued at about $26,000.
+Y.D.
+More Investments Ltd purchased a new stake in shares of Alibaba Group in the 4th quarter worth approximately $27,000.
+Syverson Strege & Co purchased a new stake in Alibaba Group during the first quarter worth $40,000.
+Finally, ST Germain D J Co.
+Inc. purchased a new position in shares of Alibaba Group in the 4th quarter valued at $35,000.
+Hedge funds and other institutional investors own 13.33% of the company’s stock.

 Alibaba Group Holding Limited, through its subsidiaries, provides technology infrastructure and marketing reach to help merchants, brands, retailers, and other businesses to engage with their users and customers in the People's Republic of China and internationally.
 The company operates through seven segments: China Commerce, International Commerce, Local Consumer Services, Cainiao, Cloud, Digital Media and Entertainment, and Innovation Initiatives and Others.